-Although some security solutions are waking up to the threat of crypto-jacking, there is no perfect cryptojacking blocker.
-The best way to avoid becoming a victim of this malware strain is to stay ahead of the phishing methods being used to deploy cryptojacking, and the best way to stay ahead is with Cofense’s malware intelligence service.
+Although some security solutions are waking up to the threat of cryptojacking, there is no perfect cryptojacking blocker.
+The best way to avoid becoming a victim of this malware strain is to stay ahead of the phishing methods being used to deploy cryptojacking, and the best way to stay ahead is with Cofense’s intelligence service.

-Once genuine threats are verified and confirmed, we issue detailed malware intelligence reports that not only alert organizations to new or emerging threats, but that also inform them of the URLs of compromised websites so access to the malware can be blocked by web filtering applications.
+Once genuine threats are verified and confirmed, we issue detailed intelligence reports that not only alert organizations to new or emerging threats, but that also inform them of the URLs of compromised websites so access to the malware can be blocked by web filtering applications.

 Stay Ahead of Cryptojacking Malware and Other Email-Borne Threats with Cofense

 Cofense integrates seamlessly with more than twenty common security solutions in order that threats can be blocked faster through automation, while the depth of intelligence provided enables security teams to better understand the nature of the threats and their potential impact.